akashr/insurance-company/README.md

 * To create a user friendly interface with no clutter , and inessential on the main interface.
 * Easy navigational menu.
 * To make our project as application rich as possible.
-* To maintain our project connectivity through various modes ñ like handheld device app.
+* To maintain our project connectivity through various modes ‚Äì like handheld device app.
 * Easy and self-descriptive pages.

 There are three sets of users: Officers , Agents and Customers.
 Each of them have following functionality.